mja65/Emu68-Imager/docs/included.md

 > no other emulation package can claim to have a "legal copy" of P96 You can purchase the full version of P96 at their shop:</font> [https://icomp.de/shop-icomp/en/news.html](https://icomp.de/shop-icomp/en/news.html)
 - ArewePal - Created by Tom-Cat
+- AreWeOnline (from Emu68 Imager 1.0.6) - Created by Tom-Cat
 - CE - Created by Tom-Cat
 - Emu68Info - Created by Flype
 - Emu68meter - Created by Flype
+- Emu68Updater (from Emu68 Imager 1.0.6) - Created by Shaytan
 - TomCopy - Created by Tom-Cat
 - TomDelete - Created by Tom-Cat
 - WaitforTask - Created by Flype

 ## Downloaded and installed during image creation